wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-ei-6.x.x.md

 To migrate the encrypted passwords from EI 6.x, you need to first obtain the plain-text passwords.
 Once you have them, follow the normal procedure of encrypting secrets in EI 7.
 See [Encrypt Secrets](../../security/encrypting_plain_text) for instructions.

-In case you need to obtain the plaintext passwords from the encrypted passwords in the WSO2 ESB 5.0.0, you can use the [password decryption tool](https://github.com/wso2-docs/WSO2_EI/tree/master/migration-client).
+In case you need to obtain the plain-text passwords by decrypting the encrypted passwords in the EI 6.x, you can use the [password decryption tool](https://github.com/wso2-docs/WSO2_EI/tree/master/migration-client).

 Follow the instructions given below to use the password decryption tool.